aurelien-brabant/aurelienbrabant.fr/posts/create-a-robust-multi-language-system-using-react.md

 ## Data model representation decision

 A simple key-value pair data structure would probably be sufficient, and fortunately for us, this is basically what a Javascript object is.
-However, storing pure data in a Javascript object defects Javascript's purpose: it is a programming language, not a way to represent static data.
+However, storing pure data in a Javascript object defeats Javascript's purpose: it is a programming language, not a way to represent static data.
 For that, `JSON` (Javascript Object Notation) seems to be a better option.

 We'll then store our data into `JSON` files, one for each language we want to support.